QuickPoses/quickposes.github.io/help/1_5/add_more_galleries.md

 If you want to improve the appearance of your gallery in the app or use the **safe filter mode**, check out [these best practices tips][3].

-If you need to remove one of your gallery from QuickPoses, simply delete the folder with the same name inside `On My iPad/QuickPoses` using the Files app.
+If you need to remove one of your gallery from QuickPoses, simply delete the folder with the same name inside `On My iPad/Quick Poses` using the Files app.

 Now you can enjoy your new galleries!! 🎉